 Cons of Ezvid

 - Maximum video recording time of 45 minutes

 - Videos cannot be saved locally

 - No screenshot or GIF creation ability

-TinyTake’s Jumbo plan allows users to make screen captures and share them instantly or save it to their cloud-based gallery.
+TinyTake’s Jumbo plan allows users to make screen captures and share them instantly or save them to their cloud-based gallery.
 Hotkeys and shortcuts can also be created to work as efficiently as possible.
-Along with 1TB of storage and a maximum of 60 minute recordings, the basic editing tools like blurring and annotation are, of course, included.
+Along with 1TB of storage and a maximum of 60-minute recordings, the basic editing tools like blurring and annotation are, of course, included.
 Though there may be a lack of advanced editing tools, many users prefer its simplicity and ease of use.

 Pros of TinyTake

 - Cloud-based storage and file viewer